What happens now that Trump has been indicted?

 "It's a criminal case, and notwithstanding all of the media hype and everything that's being spun, there'll be an orderly process that follows any criminal case," Horwitz said.

-The judge presiding over the proceedings will present the charges against the former president, and Trump will enter a plea.
+Merchan, the judge presiding over the proceedings, will present the charges against the former president, and Trump will enter a plea.
 The case is not expected not to be one where bail will be set, meaning Trump will likely then be released.

 The judge will then set a schedule for filing standard motions, and the parties will discuss turning over the evidence collected by prosecutors during the investigation, as they are obligated to do.